Respect and Promote Diversity

 Change in Focus: From Promotion of Women Empowerment to Promotion of Diversity & Inclusion

 Nidec has been promoting diversity since 2005, placing diversity as one of its important management policies.
-Diversity Promotion Office, an organization dedicated for diversity promotion, was launched in 2017, to transform the company’s initial policy of “supporting work-life balance” to a new one, “supporting employees to shine,” and to secure a system, education, and an environment for employees of both genders to work as successfully as they want to.
+2017 saw the company establish a Diversity Promotion Office (currently, D&I Promotion Group), an organization dedicated to promoting diversity, to raise the level of support from helping employees’ work-life balance to supporting them to shine in the workplace, and enhance the establishment of a system, education, and an environment to enable both men and women to demonstrate their capabilities and skills to the maximum extent.
 The organization’s actions led to an increase in the number of female managerial employees and candidates to managerial positions, and more male employees participating in child-rearing.
 These improvements resulted in positive evaluations by external organizations, such as the acquisition of a three-star Eruboshi status and the company being selected as a Nadeshiko brand.
-Diversity Promotion Office, renamed Diversity & Inclusion Office in April 2020, will continue to promote women empowerment, while expanding its areas of activities so that each Nidec employee can work comfortably and actively.
+We continue to promote the creation of a company where each and every employee can work comfortably and actively.

 *Nidec endorses the declaration by the “Association of Male Leaders who Promote Women to Shine,” which is supported by the Japanese government's Cabinet Office.